helmutlutz/blog/docs/_posts/2023-05-03-march-of-the-machine-sealed.markdown

 ---
 ![Rares from the event](/images/march-of-the-machine-sealed/article_header.jpg)

-Recently, the newest MTG stet was released and I missed the prerelease because my local store messed up the reservations.
-But since you can buy the prerelease packs, why not do my own "event" with a friend?
+Recently, the newest MTG set was released and I missed the prerelease because my local store messed up the reservations.
+But since you can buy prerelease packs, why not do my own "event" with a friend?
 Same outcome, less time pressure: You get to open the pack, test your skills, and have a good time with friends.
 <!--more-->

 ## Main set mechanics